eparra/zenfinder/README.md

 ## OVERVIEW

 _ZEN Finder_ will locate the two closest Zscaler Enforcement Nodes (ZENs) by latitude and longitude.
-This is accomplished by calculating the distance between two points on a spherical plane to calcuate the distance between two points on Earth.
+This is accomplished by calculating the distance between two points on a spherical plane to calculate the distance between two points on Earth.

 The repo is under active development.
 If you take a clone, you are getting the latest, and perhaps not entirely stable code.
-This repository is not affialted with Zscaler, Inc.
+This repository is not affiliated with Zscaler, Inc.

 ## INTENDED USERS